BDC Hamburger Icon

 When upselling, more options do not necessarily increase the chances of a sale.
 Remember that more choices usually generate more confusion and overwhelm consumers.
 Successful upsells begin with a solution to customers’ problems — not more questions.

-When giving cross-selling recommendations, keep the options down to a select number rather than offering 27 different possibilities.
+When you give cross-selling recommendations, offer only a few options rather than dozens.
 A few well-targeted suggestions will maximize your shot at a successful sale.
 Here’s a great example: GoDaddy limits its upselling items to just three things.
-When a customer orders a domain name, the system will ask if the customers are interested in domain protection, web hosting or email hosting.
-The company doesn’t throw everything in its arsenal at the customer, but suggests a few relevant services instead.
+When a customer orders a domain name, the system asks if the customer is interested in domain protection, web hosting or email hosting.
+The company doesn’t throw everything in its arsenal at the customer; it suggests a few relevant services instead.

 4. Try bundling.

 Bundling encourages both upselling and cross-selling, so it’s smart to package related items together.
-For example, you can sell WordPress templates, plugins and logos in bundles of various combinations instead of only providing them as standalone items.
+For example, you can sell WordPress templates, plug-ins and logos in bundles of various combinations instead of offering them only as stand-alone items.
 The chances that a consumer will purchase all three of these items increase dramatically if they can do so with a single purchase instead of three separate purchases.
-This, in turn, boosts your company’s revenue.
+Therefore, bundling can boost your company’s revenue.

 TipBottom line

-Along with bundling, other great strategies for successful cross-selling include providing a range of price points for items that work well together.
+Another great strategy for successful cross-selling is to provide a range of prices for items that work well together.

 5. Know your customers.